Sign in Create account

 Repeat pattern row until you have reached your desired length.

-Purl version
+Purl Version

-Cast on an even number of sts.
+Cast on an even number of stitches.

-Set-up row: Purl all sts.
+Set-up row: Purl all stitches.

 Pattern row: * P1, p1b; repeat from * to end.